-The European Union’s comprehensive General Data Protection Regulation (GDPR), which became effective in May, restricts the way companies can use, manage, and retain customer and employee data.
+The European Union’s comprehensive General Data Protection Regulation (GDPR), restricts the way companies can use, manage, and retain customer and employee data.
 Since so many documents today are stored online, many people assume the new law applies only to electronic files.

 But that’s not true.
 The GDPR grants rights to customers, employees, or anyone else whose personal information you hold, and the rights apply just as much to paper documents as electronic ones.

 Does GDPR apply to paper records?
 Yes.
 GDPR applies to all records, whether paper or digital.

 The law also requires that you notify authorities and customers in the event of a data breach.
 When we hear the phrase “data breach,” we think of cybersecurity and online information.
 But a sensitive document left behind in the printer, on a desk, or in a coffee shop also constitutes a breach.

 Penalties can be severe.
 In addition to giving companies a black eye, a data breach—or a breach of any of the GDPR’s rules—can result in a fine of up to 4 percent of annual revenue or 20 million Euros ($23 million), whichever is greater.

 Here’s what you need to do to secure your paper documents and stay on the right side of the GDPR.

 Businesses are expected to always provide security for sensitive personal data.
 They also must be transparent about the information they collect and provide ways for people to opt-out or delete their personal information.
 (Deletion requests do not apply to information companies are required by law to retain.)

 Under the GDPR, people have a right to know what information you have collected about them and what you’re doing with it.
 If someone files a request, you are required to provide a free electronic copy of personally identifiable information, whether it currently exists on paper or online.